Natpod/ImgProcessingWrappers/README.md

 In-house python scripts for image processing, wrapping functionalities from scikit-learn image, scipy, openCV

+## 1. Histogram Balance

-* HistogramBalance.py : Command line interface to balance images present in an input folder using a reference image
+HistogramBalance.py : Command line interface to balance images present in an input folder using a reference image

+#### How to

+install miniconda, requirements in `requirements.txt`

 ```
 usage: HistogramBalance.py [-h] [-ref REFERENCE] [-s SOURCE] [-o [OUTPUT]]